 Enjoying food and drinks is half the fun at a baseball game, and Progressive Field has plenty of options to choose from.
 The stadium prides itself on offering food and drink options from lots of local vendors, including more than a dozen Cleveland-area restaurants and breweries.

-- Happy Dog: Classic hot dogs with a twist (they even have a new vegan dog this year called The Wild Thing)
+- Happy Dog*: (Sections 169 and 107) Classic hot dogs with a twist

-- Barrio: Mouth-watering street tacos
+- Barrio*: (Multiple locations) Mouth-watering street tacos

-- Momocho: Tacos, quesadillas, and delicious nachos
+- Momocho*: (Section 148) Tacos, quesadillas, and delicious nachos

-- Dante’s Inferno: Hand-crafted pizzas
+- Dante’s Inferno*: (Section 128) Hand-crafted pizzas

 There are also several different bar areas at Progressive Field: